'I'm Going To Risk It:' CBS2 Finds Many Subway Riders Still Not Wearing Masks As MTA Starts Issuing Fines

 NEW YORK (CBSNewYork) — The Metropolitan Transportation Authority is cracking down on riders who don’t wear masks, saying the warning period is over.

 Vaccinated or not, wearing masks on buses, subways and trains has been the rule for months.
-Now those who don’t could face a $50 fine.READ MORE: As Search Continues For Brian Laundrie, North Carolina Coastal Community Remembers 'Bright Light' Gabby Petito
+Now those who don’t could face a $50 fine.READ MORE: Jury Begins Deliberations In R. Kelly Trial After 6 Weeks Of Testimony

-As CBS2’s John Dias reported Thursday, some riders still aren’t listening.
+As CBS2’s John Dias reported Thursday, some riders still weren’t listening.
 He asked several straphangers why they weren’t wearing masks.

 One man responded with an aggressive and obscene hand gesture.
 Others were camera shy, one after another ducking away.